Does Biafra Still Exist

 Major-General Phillip Effiong ended the Civil War after ordering the surrender of all of the Biafran Armed Forces.

-The Land of the Rising Sun was chosen as the national anthem of Biafra, and Côte d’Ivoire, Gabon, Haiti, Tanzania, and Zambia formally recognised the country.
+The Land of the Rising Sun was chosen as the national anthem of Biafra, and Tanzania, Gabon, Côte d’Ivoire, Zambia, and Haiti formally recognised the country.

 France, Israel, Portugal, Rhodesia, South Africa, and the Vatican are countries that did not officially recognise Biafra but offered support and assistance.